 This command ingests all files in the given

-ABSOLUT_PATH_DATA_ROOT folder and it's subfolders.
+ABSOLUTE_PATH_DATA_ROOT folder and its subfolders.

 If you stored the token locally, use